Manatsu Murakami

-Manatsu Murakami (村上 まなつ, Murakami Manatsu) is a Japanese voice actress and singer from Kanagawa Prefecture who is affiliated with Arise Project.
+Manatsu Murakami (村上 まなつ, Murakami Manatsu) is a Japanese voice actress and singer from Kanagawa Prefecture, affiliated with 81 Produce.
 She is known for her roles as Yuzuha Kujō in Cue! and Komichi Akebi in Akebi's Sailor Uniform.
 She is also a member of the idol group Dialogue+.

 Career

-Murakami started her career after graduating from the Japan Narration Actor Institute.
+Murakami has a background in dance and cheerleading and was part of a light music band while in high school.
+She started her career after graduating from the Japan Narration Actor Institute.
 She had been inspired to pursue a career in voice acting after seeing the performances of Miyuki Sawashiro in Hunter × Hunter and Kokoro Connect.
 She joined the voice acting talent agency Arise Project in 2018.
 In 2019, she became a member of the idol group Dialogue+.
 In 2019, she was cast as Yuzuha Kujō in the mixed-media project Cue!.

 In 2021, Murakami played Yuki Mitsuya in the anime series Odd Taxi.
 She played her first lead role as Komichi Akebi in the 2022 anime series Akebi's Sailor Uniform.